EQEmu/eqemu-docs-v2/docs/categories/installation/ground-up-windows-install.md

 1. Create a local repository from the parent EQEmulator project that can be updated, managed and maintained (recommended)
 2. Create a local repository from a fork of the EQEmulator project that you manage (optional - select only if you want to contribute back to the parent project)

-    _Note: If you choose to create a fork of the EQEmulator repository, you will need to create a _\[[github.com](https://github.com)] _account._
+    _Note: If you choose to create a fork of the EQEmulator repository, you will need to create a _[[github.com](https://github.com)] _account._

 If you chose option 1, create a sub-folder called `git-eqemulator` in the root folder of c: drive.

 If you chose option 2, create a sub-folder called `git-<git-username>` in the root folder of c: drive. (example: git username is `Pavlov`, folder name would be `git-pavlov`)

 The purpose of this folder is to facilitate code management.
-We'll refer to this as the `account`folder.\
+We'll refer to this as the `account`folder..

-Go to the EQEmulator server code repository web page at [https://github.com/EQEmu/Server](https://github.com/EQEmu/Server).\
+Go to the EQEmulator server code repository web page at [https://github.com/EQEmu/Server](https://github.com/EQEmu/Server)..

 If you chose option 2 and are creating a fork, click on the fork button to add the repository to your github account.
 You should be redirected to your fork's main repository page.